 The Group's exposure to trade receivables credit risk is influenced mainly by the individual characteristics of each customer.
 The Group uses an allowance matrix, using the simplified approach, to measure the lifetime ECLs of trade receivables.
 Loss rates (Current -4%, 30-90 days - 5%, 91-180 days - 24%, 180-360 days - 87% and Over 360 days - 100%) are calculated using a 'roll rate' method based on the probability of a receivable progressing through successive stages of delinquency to write-off.

+- 4. Financial Risk Management (continued)

 - (a.)
-Credit Risk (continued) - ii.
+Credit Risk (continued)

+- ii.
 Credit Quality Analysis Trade Receivables